Updat3

 HISTORICAL CONTEXT

-The consideration by the United States to deploy the Dark Eagle hypersonic missile against Iran in 2026 is a significant development in the ongoing military conflict involving the US, Israel, and Iran.
-This potential deployment is rooted in a complex web of geopolitical and military factors that have evolved over several decades.
+The United States' consideration to deploy the Dark Eagle hypersonic missile against Iran in 2026 is a significant development in the ongoing military conflict involving the US, Israel, and Iran.
+This potential deployment is not an isolated event but rather the culmination of a series of geopolitical and military developments that have been unfolding over several decades.

 Brief